StellarWarp/better_colony_automation/doc/README.md

 - `mod_builder/configs/` contains handwritten config source.
 - `mod_builder/templates/` contains Jinja templates and template components.
-- `mod_builder/templates/generated_configs/` is fully program-generated and must not be edited by hand.
+- `mod_builder/templates/generated_configs/` is primarily program-generated and
+  must not be edited by hand unless a specific file is documented as a handwritten exception.
 - `mod_builder/parse/` and `mod_builder/synthetipy/` form a parser/extraction frontend for Stellaris script definitions.
 - Generated runtime files should contain a warning header pointing back to the source template.